Forget all about turkey with these three ways to have venison for Thanksgiving.

 3. City Slickers Can't Get Venison Pastrami

-Pastrami is a misunderstood meat.
-Basically, it’s a cheap cut that’s been brined (or pickled) and then smoked.
-The brine tenderizes the meat, then low and slow smoking makes it tender, moist, and full of flavor.
+Pastrami is a misunderstood meat, especially when it comes to deer meat.
+Basically, it's a cheap cut that's been brined (or pickled) and then smoked.
+The brine tenderizes the meat, then low-and-slow smoking makes it tender, moist and full of flavor.

 The traditional cut is beef brisket.
 Essentially the difference between pastrami and corned beef is the former is smoked after brining.
 Obviously, people love it on a sandwich but if you brine and then smoke a big cut, you can serve generous slices.

 Like barbecued brisket?
 Then you'll love a pastrami roast.
 If you want some for sandwich meat, carve off slices as people dine.
 Slice the leftovers thin, and pile high on rye for a pastrami sandwich better than any New Yorker can get.
 It would make for a fantastic Thanksgiving main course.